ikunetwork/WhitePaper/README.md

-#  IKU - The New Digital License
+#  IKU - A New Digital License

 **Trade Clinical Trial Data Rights as a Method of Advancing Drug Discovery**